richchapler/AzureSolutionsDocumentation/docs/wip/AI_Vision_Lab.md

 print(f"OCR results saved to {output_file}")
 ```

 Run the cell to save results.

 ---

 ## Summary

 You have successfully:
+- Used Vision Studio for OCR
 - Set up Jupyter Notebooks in Visual Studio Code
 - Loaded API credentials securely
 - Used Azure AI Vision OCR to extract text from images